-How Gorilla Adapt; Gorillas are giant wild apes living in the wild, there are roughly 700 mountain Gorillas remaining in the world, half of them live in the forests of Virungas Mountains.
+How Gorillas adapt to their Environment, Gorillas are giant wild apes living in the wild, there are roughly 700 mountain Gorillas remaining in the world, half of them live in the forests of Virungas Mountains.
 They live in countries including Uganda, in Bwindi impenetrable forest and Mgahinga, others in Rwanda and Democratic Republic of Congo.

 Mountain Gorillas adapt to their colder rain, tropical mountainous Gorillas have a number of adaptation which they involve in their day to day life that allow them to survive in the rainforest parts in the central parts of Africa, the social nature, habitat, herbivorous and expressive faces.